-By the 600s, it seems that the island here was the site of a monastic cell founded by the Irish bishop, St Donan: and the name Eilean Donan or "Island of Donan" has stuck ever since.
+By the late 500s, it seems that the island here was the site of a monastic cell founded by the Irish missionary, St Donan: and the name Eilean Donan or "Island of Donan" has stuck ever since.
 The next stage in the story came in the mid 1200s, when Kenneth MacKenzie held the island for the Scottish crown against Norse incursions with the help of a large medieval stone castle he built here.
 This seems to have enclosed virtually the whole area of the island with a curtain wall, supplemented by a keep and a massive northern tower built with walls some 4.3m thick.

 Some time around 1400, for reasons that remain unclear, the castle was dramatically reduced in size so it covered a total area that was only a fraction of it previous size: 528 square metres compared with nearly 3,000 square metres for the earlier castle.
 The focus remained the earlier keep, but it was now accompanied by a much smaller courtyard in which were located a number of domestic buildings.
 The massive Northern Tower and much of the curtain wall were apparently demolished.
 The third phase of the castle involved further construction during the 1500s, of a heptagonal bastion to the east of the main castle linked to it by a tapering extension of the courtyard.
 This seems to have been built as a platform for cannons, and provided a new and more easily defended main entrance to the castle.